mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 unidirectional QUIC stream.
 Streams are unidirectional because there is no synchronous relationship between sent and received RTP/RTCP packets.
 A RoQ sender MAY open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.

-A RoQ receiver MUST be able to receive packets of a single RTP/RTCP stream on multiple QUIC streams.
+A receiver MUST be prepared to receive RTP packets on any number of QUIC streams (subject to its limit on parallel open streams) and SHOULD not make assumptions which RTP sequence numbers are carried in which streams.

+Note: A sender may or may not decide to discontinue using a lower stream number after starting packet transmission on a higher stream number.

 ### Stream Encapsulation